What Kind of Monuments Does President Trump Value?

 Another group of people responded very differently to the Bears Ears announcement.
 Five indigenous nations lobbied the U.S. government to preserve the land, saying it holds historical, cultural, and sacred significance to their people.

 “[The designation of Bears Ears] actually brought tears to my face,” said Eric Descheenie, a member of the Navajo nation and an Arizona state legislator.
 “It’s so hard to even try to add up what this really means.
-At the end of the day, there’s only a certain place in this entire world, on earth, where we as indigenous peoples belong.”
+At the end of the day, there’s only a certain place in this entire world, on Earth, where we as indigenous peoples belong.”

-The Antiquities Act was written more than a century ago in part to prevent “pot hunting,” the theft of indigenous artifacts from unprotected sites on public land.
-Bears Ears, which contains dozens of uninhabited Native cultural and archeological sites, had been the target of considerable pot hunting.
+The Antiquities Act was written more than a century ago in part to prevent “pothunting,” the theft of indigenous artifacts from unprotected sites on public land.
+Bears Ears, which contains dozens of uninhabited Native cultural and archaeological sites, had been the target of considerable pothunting.

 In 2009, federal agents raided the nearby town of Blanding, Utah, arresting 17 suspects and seizing thousands of allegedly stolen artifacts.
 Locals say that the raid was too broad and that it led to tragic consequences.
-Many also believe that pot hunting is a way of life.
+Many also believe that pothunting is a way of life.

 But the huge number of artifacts the raid recovered shocked Native nations into action.
 Indigenous leaders felt that some kind of lasting federal protection must be extended to the Bears Ears area, and they worked with Utah’s congressional delegation for years to try to secure protection.